Healthy Practices Newsletter is

 A: All practitioners who require credentialing must complete the online Coalition for Affordable Quality Health Care (CAQH) Universal Credentialing Application®.
 To get started please do the following:

-Important: If you already have a CAQH number you must communicate that number and your desire to join MVP via the Professional Relations Department.
-MVP must add your name to their CAQH provider roster.
-Just adding MVP to the list of authorized plans on your CAQH application will not result in a request to be credentialed with MVP.
+Important: Just adding MVP to the list of authorized plans on your CAQH application will not result in a request to be credentialed with MVP.
 In addition, completion of the CAQH application does not grant participation or constitute approval for network participation.

 Q: When will credentialing process begin?

 A: The credentialing process will not be started until MVP has been given access to a complete CAQH application (including current documentation of adequate malpractice insurance, current licensure etc.) and the applicant has returned a signed contract (if applicable).
 Once the application has been determined to be complete, the Credentialing Staff will begin primary source verification of education, licensure, training etc. as per state and federal regulations.

 Q: When does the credentialing process end?

 A: The process is completed when all elements required by state and federal law have been verified and all required queries are complete.
 At that time, the application and verification will be presented to the MVP Credentials Committee for review and decision regarding participation.